Sav22999/common-voice-android/PRIVACY.md

 ### Generic statistics

-*You can disable Anonymous Statistics always, in Settings.
-If you disable statistics, you will not be in public statistics, but app sent anyway data to my database.*
+*You can disable Generic statistics always, in Settings.
+If you disable these statistics, you will not be in public statistics, but app sent anyway data to my database.*

 These statistics are absolutely anonymous.
 I don't collect your personal data.
 The first time (per day) you run the app, they send: **unique_id**, **language**, **logged_status**, **version** and **status_statistics**.